mststats/MOSAIC/README.txt

 > require(MOSAIC)
 then use
 > run_mosaic(target,folder,chromosomes,a,n)
-# where "a" is the number of unseen mixing groups and n is the number of target haplotypes.
+# where "a" is the number of unseen mixing groups and n is the number of target individuals.
 Specifying n larger than
-the number of haplotypes in the target file results in running MOSAIC on all of them. a defaults to 2 and n to 1000.
+the number of individuals in the target file results in running MOSAIC on all of them. a defaults to 2 and n to 1000.

 #######  INPUTS   ################################################################################################
 There should be a folder with 4 types of input file: